This post may contain affiliate links. Please read my disclosure policy.

 While it’s best to thaw frozen shellfish in the refrigerator overnight, I’d be lying if I said I’ve always remembered to do so.
 Don’t worry — you can have your shrimp ready to bread in under 10 minutes!

-Empty the bag into a colander and rinse the shellfish until cold running water for 7-8 minutes.
+Empty the bag into a colander and rinse the shellfish under cold running water for 7-8 minutes.
 Toss them every few minutes to help each piece break apart.
 Once softened, pat dry with a paper towel.

 Serving suggestions